galk32/GettingAndCleaningData/README.md

    and the Variables summary
 2. The feature.txt (contains the decriptive Mapping for the Variables)
 3. The Activity_labels.txt( describes the acivity class)
-4. Unfortunately x_test.txt and y_test is to big to be uploaded to Github,pleas go to the link: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and download the zip file.
+4. Unfortunately x_test.txt and y_test is to big to be uploaded to Github,please go to the link: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and download the zip file.